bos-hieu/personal-blog/README.md

-# cwarcup.com by Curtis Warcup
+# boshieu.vercel.app by Bos Hieu

-This repository is the home to my personal [website](https://www.cwarcup.com/).
+This repository is the home to my personal [website](https://boshieu.vercel.app).
 This website is intended for personal use, and functions as a method of storing/organizing notes and projects.

-The site is forked from the incredible [Tailwind-Nextjs-Starter-Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) by [Tim Lrx](https://github.com/timlrx).
+The site is forked from the incredible [Cwarcup's personal blog](https://github.com/bos-hieu/personal-blog) while I was exploring the fantastic [Tailwind-Nextjs-Starter-Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) by [Tim Lrx](https://github.com/timlrx).

+It is also inspired by [Victor Sabara's](https://victorsabare.vercel.app/) excellent blog.

 Check out the starter documentation or fork this project and start building your own blog!